 100 mL of FectoVIR®-AAV transfection reagent is sufficient to transfect on average 50 L of cell culture

-5 ± 3 °C, stable for at least 18 months from manufacturing date when stored appropriately
+5 ± 3 °C, stable for at least 9 months when stored appropriately

 AAVs are becoming the leading viral vector in the development of gene-based advanced therapy medicinal products (ATMPs).
 Their success is due to their intrinsic properties: they are primarily non-integrating as they persist within cells as episomes, and have a broad tropism with eleven serotypes that have the ability to infect specific cell types.
 A major challenge today is manufacturing sufficient quantities of AAV in order to treat larger groups of patients.
 FectoVIR®-AAV is a novel class of animal free transfection reagent specifically developed for industrial scale production of recombinant AAV (rAAV) viral vectors in suspension HEK-293 cell types.
 FectoVIR®-AAV transfection reagent guarantees higher rAAV viral titers, improved flexibility and scalability for industrial scale manufacturing.

 A Frequently Asked Question section about FectoVIR®-AAV can be found here.